-- ♦ When an exception is raised by the "throw" statement, the nearest catch block that handles the specified exception is executed. - ♦ The execution continues with the next statement after the catch block. - ♦ In a try block, when throw is executed, the try block finalizes right away and every object created within the try block is destroyed. - Anywhere in a program, when throw is executed, the routine finalized right away and every local object on the stack is destroyed. - ♦ The remaining codes after throw statement are skipped, just as in the case of the return statement in a function.
+- ♦ When an exception is raised by the "throw" statement, the nearest catch block that handles the specified exception is executed. - $\diamond$ The execution continues with the next statement after the catch block. - ♦ In a try block, when throw is executed, the try block finalizes right away and every object created within the try block is destroyed. - ♦ Anywhere in a program, when throw is executed, the routine finalized right away and every local object on the stack is destroyed. - ♦ The remaining codes after throw statement are skipped, just as in the case of the return statement in a function. - ♦ When no exception is raised in the try block, the catch block is skipped.